 Question 3: Can I reassess students even if Literably doesn't recommend reassessing them?

 - Yes.
 Regardless of whether or not Literably recommends a reassessment, you can reassess any or all of your students at whatever level you choose until you're confident you've found their instructional reading levels.
 These re-assessments do not "count against" whatever plan you're on.

 - For example, suppose your school has subscribed for 3 rounds of assessment on Literably (fall, winter, and spring).
 You assess one of your students in September.
 Literably does not recommend a re-assessment, but you're still not sure you've found the student's instructional reading level.
 You can go ahead and re-assess the student immediately on Literably at whichever level you think will give you the information you need.
 You do NOT need to wait until January.
 We're here to help you find your student's instructional reading levels, and we know that re-assessment is a necessary part of that process.

 - Conversely, even if Literably recommends a student for reassessment, we leave it up to the teacher to decide whether or not to have that student reassess.

-- In short, the asterisk means that Literably is estimating the student's instructional level (info. here).
+- In short, the star means that Literably is estimating the student's instructional level (info. here).
 Some districts/schools/teachers feel comfortable just getting students' estimated instructional levels in each assessment round.
 If that's the case, no further reassessments would be needed if you see a student with an estimated instructional level on your dashboard.

 - Literably will confirm an instructional level if the student reads an assessment with 90-94% accuracy and at least 60% comprehension (yellow cells HERE).

-- As an example, if a student reads a level S assessment with 92% accuracy and 60% comprehension, Literably will confirm that student's instructional level at level S. There will be no asterisk next to the "S" on the teacher's dashboard for that student.
+- As an example, if a student reads a level S assessment with 92% accuracy and 60% comprehension, Literably will confirm that student's instructional level at level S. There will be no star next to the "S" on the teacher's dashboard for that student.